Cluster Monomials in Graph Laurent Phenomenon Algebras: Introduction

-In Section \ref{section:preliminaries}, we recall and expand upon definitions and results from \cite{linearLP}.
-In Section \ref{section:linearindependence}, we prove that cluster monomials in a graph LP algebra are linearly independent over $\coefficientring$.
-In Section \ref{section:spanningset}, we prove that cluster monomials in a graph LP algebra form an $\coefficientring$-linear spanning set.
-In Section \ref{section:further}, we present partial results on a positivity conjecture \parencite[Conjecture 7.3b]{linearLP}.
+The article is organized as follows.
+In Section \ref{section:preliminaries}, we establish notation and recall definitions and results from \cite{linearLP}.
+In Section \ref{section:linearindependence}, we prove that cluster monomials in a graph LP algebra are linearly independent over \(\coefficientring\).
+In Section \ref{section:spanningset}, we prove that cluster monomials in a graph LP algebra form an \(\coefficientring\)-linear spanning set.
+Finally, in Section \ref{section:trees}, we prove the nonnegativity result for trees.